McDjXdLol/Hero-of-Embers/README.md

 - [License](#license)

 ## Description
 "Hero of Embers" is a work-in-progress, console-based fantasy RPG.
 Set in a rich, evolving fantasy world, the game focuses on combat, player choices, and a compelling narrative.
-You play as Aldric, a young hero uncovering dangerous secrets and battling rising evil forces.
+You play as a young hero uncovering dangerous secrets and battling rising evil forces.
 The game is still under development, with key features and storylines rapidly evolving.

 ## Installation
 1. Clone the repository: